 As you would imagine, players must not bring a sport into disrepute or post anything defamatory or offensive whilst most clubs ensure players do not post about injuries, training or team selection which could be used against the team.
 Clubs heavily regulate players’ activity on fronts like their diets, bedtimes and training, social media is another element of life that could potentially be at the detriment of performance.

 Individuals in most sports have been provided media training for decades, now social media forms a major element of this.
 In just 140 characters of text, it is very easy for tweets to be misinterpreted or taken out of context.
-The emotional roller-coaster that being a professional sportsperson can be also creates problems as individuals tweet emotionally and out of anger.
+The emotional roller-coaster that being a professional sportsperson can also create problems as individuals tweet emotionally and out of anger.

 Believe it or not, social media (Twitter especially!) is being analysed by some tech companies in the sports gambling space.
 Why?
 Some clever people believe there is a relationship between Twitter sentiment, comments and predictions and the actual results of sports events like football matches.
 Remember, professional gamblers are only looking for that slight edge that gives them a winning margin over the bookies.
 You only have to see the rise in the free bets and boosted odds on offer at sites like BigFreeBet to see the value of that edge.
 It might be a few more years before we actually see sports bettors predicting the future using social media but it’s certainly a possibility.